What’s Driving Up Costs for Your Utility Truck Fleet?

 Beyond the financial hard costs, unplanned downtime can cost you in less obvious ways.
 The hidden costs of downtime can include lost credibility, unhappy customers and increased project expenses that are passed on to taxpayers or customers.

-Many utility and municipality service trucks are used for repair and maintenance on other vehicles and heavy equipment in the organization’s fleet.
+Many utility and municipality trucks are used for repair and maintenance on vehicles and heavy equipment in the organization’s fleet.
 When service trucks go down, it delays getting snowplows, bucket trucks or other equipment back in service.
 This impacts how long it takes to get critical services back up and running — and, ultimately, public satisfaction.

 Reduce idling to minimize downtime

-Fleet drivers and service technicians depend on their vehicles to do their jobs, whether it’s repairing another piece of equipment in the fleet or installing water lines.
+Drivers and service technicians depend on their vehicles to do their jobs, whether it’s repairing another piece of equipment in the fleet or installing water lines.
 Reliable trucks and tools are critical to the operation.

 “With all the new emissions systems on these trucks, idle time is very hard on the Tier 4 engines,” says Dewayne Harris, garage foreman, Cleveland Utilities.
 “Any way that we can cut that idle time back, that’s what we’re looking for.”